Lost in Translation (film): Accolades

 Lost in Translation received awards and nominations in a variety of categories, particularly for Coppola's direction and screenwriting, as well as the performances of Murray and Johansson.
 At the 76th Academy Awards, it won Best Original Screenplay (Coppola) and the film received three further nominations for Best Picture, Best Director (Coppola), and Best Actor (Murray).
 The film garnered three Golden Globe Awards from five nominations: Best Motion Picture – Musical or Comedy, Best Actor – Motion Picture Musical or Comedy, and Best Screenplay.
-At the 57th British Academy Film Awards, Lost in Translation won three awards: Best Actor in a Leading Role, Best Actress in a Leading Role (Johansson), and Best Editing.
+At the 57th British Academy Film Awards, Lost in Translation won three awards: Best Actor in a Leading Role, Best Actress in a Leading Role (Johansson), and Best Editing (Flack).

 Lost in Translation also received awards from various foreign award ceremonies, film festivals, and critics' organizations.
-These include Best American Film at the Bodil Awards, Best Foreign Film at the César Awards, and Best Foreign Film at the Film Critics Circle of Australia, French Syndicate of Cinema Critics, and Deutscher Filmpreis, as well as the Nastro d'Argento for Best Foreign Director.
-The film also won the Independent Spirit Award for Best Film, Best Film – Comedy or Musical at the Satellite Awards, and two prizes at the Venice International Film Festival.
-From critics' organizations, Lost in Translation received awards in the Best Film category from the San Francisco Film Critics Circle, the Toronto Film Critics Association, and the Vancouver Film Critics Circle.
+These include Best American Film at the 58th Bodil Awards, Best Foreign Film at the 30th César Awards, and Best Foreign Film at the Film Critics Circle of Australia Awards 2004, French Syndicate of Cinema Critics Awards, and the German Film Awards, as well as the Nastro d'Argento for Best Foreign Director.
+The film also won Independent Spirit Awards for Best Film, Best Director, Best Actor and Best Screenplay at the 19th Independent Spirit Awards, as well as Best Film – Comedy or Musical, Best Actor – Comedy or Musical and Best Original Screenplay at the 8th Golden Satellite Awards, and two prizes at the Venice International Film Festival.
+From critics' organizations, Lost in Translation received a number of awards including Best Film and Best Actor at the San Francisco Film Critics Circle Awards 2003, Best Film, Best Actor and Best Screenplay (tied with Denys Arcand for The Barbarian Invasions) at the Toronto Film Critics Association Awards 2003, and Best Film at the Vancouver Film Critics Circle Awards 2003.
+The Los Angeles Film Critics Association voted Bill Murray best actor of the year at the 29th LAFCA Awards and the National Society of Film Critics also awarded Murray best actor at the 38th NSFC Awards.
+The New York Film Critics Circle also voted Murray best actor and Sofia Coppola best director at the 69th New York Film Critics Circle Awards.
+Coppola received an award for special filmmaking achievement from the National Board of Review at the 75th NBR Awards where the film also placed on their Top Ten Films list.